 - By reason of a visa (other than a visa that grants lawful permanent residence) that the Secretary of the Treasury determines represents full-time diplomatic or consular status.

-An international organization is any public international organization that the President of the United States has designated by Executive Order as being entitled to the privileges, exemptions, and immunities provided for in the International Organizations Act.
+The term "international organization" means a public international organization that the President of the United States has designated by Executive Order as being entitled to the privileges, exemptions, and immunities provided under the Internationals Organizations Immunities Act (22 U.S.C.
+288-288f).
 An individual is a full-time employee if his or her work schedule meets the organization's standard full-time work schedule.

 An individual is considered to have full-time diplomatic or consular status if he or she: